NALTP/Rules/README.md

   - (1) Major League:
     - (a) All 7 maps from the regular season will be featured in playoffs.
   - (2) Minors and Novice Leagues:
-    - (a) Captains of the top 3 seeds in the playoffs will submit a ranked list of preferences from the regular season map rotation to select 8 of the original 10 maps.
+    - (a) Captains of the top 6 seeds in the playoffs will submit a ranked list of preferences from the regular season map rotation to select 8 of the original 14 maps.
-      - (i) Maps will be chosen from the top of the list from team seeds in the following order: 3-2-1-3-2-1-1.
-This means that a map from the third seed is chosen, then the second, first, third, second, and so on.
+      - (i) Maps will be chosen from the top of the list from team seeds in the following order: 2-1-6-5-4-3-2-1.
+This means that a map from the second seed is chosen, then the first seed, then the sixth, fifth, and so on.
         - (1) If the map at the top of a team's list has already been submitted by a team before them in line, the next map on their list that has not been submitted will instead be added to the playoff rotation.
+          - (aa) Teams will submit 9-[seed] maps.
+Ex. the 5th seed will submit 4 (9-5) maps in order of preference.
 ___
 ### Article VII - Matches